The spicy and tingly dish is one of Sichuan province's most well-known specialties.

 - ¼ cups cornstarch, mixed with 6 Tbsp. water

 - ¼ tsp. ground Sichuan pepper, for garnish

 - Steamed rice, for serving

-- Place tofu in a bowl with 3 cups boiling salted water; let sit 15 minutes.
+- Place the tofu in a bowl with 3 cups boiling salted water; let sit for 15 minutes.
 Drain and spread on paper towels to dry; set aside.

-- Heat oil in a 14" flat-bottomed wok over medium-high heat.
-Add garlic and ginger; cook until fragrant, about 1 minute.
-Add beef; cook, stirring and breaking up meat, until browned, 4–6 minutes.
-Add chives, chiles, paste, and beans; cook, stirring, until chives are wilted, about 2 minutes.
-Add stock and tofu; bring to a boil, stirring gently, so as not to break up the tofu.
-Add sugar and soy; cook, stirring, until sugar is dissolved, about 1 minute.
-While stirring, slowly add cornstarch mixture; cook until sauce has thickened, about 2 minutes more.
-Transfer to a dish and garnish with chives and pepper.
+- In a 14-inch flat-bottomed wok, heat the chile oil over medium-high.
+Add the garlic and ginger; cook until fragrant, about 1 minute.
+Add the pork and cook, stirring and breaking up the meat, until browned, 4–6 minutes.
+Add the chives, chile, paste, and soybeans; cook, stirring, until the chives are wilted, about 2 minutes.
+Add the stock and reserved tofu; bring to a boil, stirring gently, so as not to break up the tofu.
+Add the sugar and soy sauce; cook, stirring, until the sugar is dissolved, about 1 minute.
+While stirring, slowly add the cornstarch mixture; continue cooking until the sauce has thickened, about 2 minutes more.
+Transfer to a dish and garnish with Sichuan pepper and more chives.
 Serve with rice.